 How to get there: You can hire a taxi in Diani Beach or take a minibus to Kwale town, which is the gateway to Mwaluganje.

-Where to stay: Visiting the sanctuary is doable as a day trip from Diani Beach, but staying inside the reserve is an amazing nature experience to consider.
+Where to stay at Shimba Hills: Visiting the sanctuary is doable as a day trip from Diani Beach, but staying inside the reserve is an amazing nature experience to consider.

 Diani Beach is an incredible destination.
 Whether you’re looking to relax or have an adventure-filled trip, you’ll definitely find it here.